vivekktiwari/gsoc18/README.md

 ------------------------------------

 ### Abstract
-`animint2` is an R package that allows you to create interactive and animated multi-layer, multi-plot data visualizations designed with ggplot2. `animint2` renders using javascript library D3.js.
+`animint2` is a R package that allows you to create interactive and animated multi-layer, multi-plot data visualizations designed with ggplot2. `animint2` renders using javascript library D3.js.
 It helps in understanding patterns in large and multi-variate datasets.
 The aim of the project was to document, render, debug the already exsiting `animint2` which the latest version of `animint`

 ------------------------------------